 “New Hampshire was right to expand Medicaid eligibility, using private insurance wherever possible.”

 - Expanded Medicaid eligibility covers the many individuals who are not poor enough to qualify for standard Medicaid but who cannot afford private insurance.
-If New Hampshire ends its expanded Medicaid program, those roughly 50,000 citizens would be left without an affordable option for health insurance and without the money to pay for care out of pocket.
+If New Hampshire ends its expanded Medicaid program, those citizens would be left without an affordable option for health insurance and without the money to pay for care out of pocket.
 It is unethical to deprive low income residents of access to affordable health care.

 - Thus far New Hampshire has been able to fund Medicaid expansion without raising any taxes.

-- At the end of 2017, roughly 4,000 New Hampshire residents per month had paid for drug addiction treatment through expanded Medicaid.
+- Some enrollees pay for drug addiction treatment through expanded Medicaid.
 In the middle of a drug addiction crisis, it is critical that New Hampshire continues the program to ensure that residents have access to these treatment services.

 - According to a literature review in the New England Journal of Medicine, “coverage expansions significantly increase patients’ access to care and use of preventive care, primary care, chronic illness treatment, medications, and surgery.
 These increases appear to produce significant, multifaceted, and nuanced benefits to health.”
 The same report concluded that these positive health outcomes will ultimately save taxpayers money in the long run by lowering the costs to treat unhealthy citizens without insurance.